Racial discrimination in jury selection: History

+Nineteenth century

 Following the American Civil War, the 13th, 14th, and 15th Amendments to the U.S. Constitution had abolished slavery and guaranteed basic civil rights to African-Americans; the Civil Rights Act of 1875 extended this to "public accommodation" and jury selection, including the establishment of criminal penalties for court officers who interfered:

 The United States Supreme Court ruled in 1880 in Strauder v.
 West Virginia that laws excluding black people from jury service violated the Equal Protection Clause of the 14th Amendment; yet in Virginia v.
 Rives (1879), the court denied an appeal from a black defendant who asked that black jurors be made at least one third of his jury, noting that an all-white jury was not in itself proof that a defendant's rights had been violated.
 Nevertheless, Southern states easily evaded Strauder and set up other ways than explicit legal bans to exclude black Americans from jury service.

 In 1883, the Civil Rights Act of 1875 was overturned entirely by the Supreme Court, in an 8–1 decision.
 In 1896, the landmark Plessy v.
 Ferguson decision enshrined the unofficial civil code termed Jim Crow, ranging from separate but equal accommodation to voter disenfranchisement and jury exclusion; blacks were thus denied access to the public, political, and judicial spheres.

+Twentieth century

 In the 1931 case of the Scottsboro Boys, nine black youths were accused of raping two white women, one of whom later recanted her testimony.
-Eight of the defendants were sentenced to death (although none would be executed).
+Eight of the defendants were sentenced to death (although none were executed).
 Defense attorney Samuel Leibowitz argued before the Alabama Supreme Court that black people had been kept off the jury rolls, and that names of black people had been added to the rolls after the trial to conceal this fact.
 The appeals in the case ultimately led to two landmark Supreme Court decisions.
 In Powell v.
 Alabama (1935), the Court ruled that criminal defendants are entitled to effective counsel, and in Norris v.
 Alabama (1935), that blacks may not be excluded systematically from jury service.

 Despite Norris, the practice of excluding black people from juries did not disappear.
 In 1985, the Supreme Court in Batson v.
 Kentucky addressed a situation where a prosecutor had used his peremptory challenges to strike all four black candidates from a jury and obtained a conviction against the black defendant.
 The defendant was not able to demonstrate that the state's court system systematically excluded black people from juries but nonetheless raised due process and equal protection arguments in his particular case.
 In Batson, the court ruled that the defendant could make a prima facie case for purposeful racial discrimination in jury selection by relying on the record and that a State denies a defendant equal protection in a trial before a jury from which members of his race have been purposely excluded.